AceOfNitwits/PS-AnchorAPI/README.md

 ✅ Get-AnchorOrgShare (Get a share)

-⬜ Get an activity record
+✅ Get-AnchorActivity (Get an activity record)

 ✅ Get-AnchorOrg (Get an organization)